datalad-handbook/book/docs/basics/101-105-install.rst

 of this command will become clear after chapter :ref:`chapter_gitannex`, and its precise use is shown in the paragraph on :ref:`removing file contents <remove>`.
-At this point, however, you already know that datasets allow you do :dlcmd:`drop` file contents flexibly.
+At this point, however, you already know that datasets allow you to :dlcmd:`drop` file contents flexibly.
 If you want to, you could have more podcasts (or other data) on your computer than you have disk space available by using DataLad datasets -- and that really is a cool feature to have.